(ENDURING) Welcoming refugee students: An introduction to refugee student health for MA school nurses

 Boston University Chobanian & Avedisian School of Medicine asks all individuals involved in the development and presentation of Accredited Continuing Education activities to disclose all financial relationships with ineligible companies.
 This information is disclosed to all activity participants prior to the start of the educational activity.
 Boston University Chobanian & Avedisian School of Medicine has procedures to mitigate all relevant financial relationships with ineligible companies.
 In addition, faculty members are asked to disclose when any unapproved use of pharmaceuticals and devices is being discussed.

-In accordance with the Standards for Integrity and Independence in Accredited Continuing Education, all relevant financial relationships with ineligible companies that faculty, planners, authors, and anyone who may be in control of content have been mitigated.
+In accordance with the Standards for Integrity and Independence in Accredited Continuing Education, all relevant financial relationships that faculty, planners, authors, and anyone who may be in control of content have with ineligible companies have been mitigated.

 No faculty has any financial relationships to disclose.